GibrilKharfallah/Development-of-a-regional-post-COVID-sales-forecasting-system/README.md

 The forecast is visualized using `autoplot(pred)` and accuracy is measured via standard metrics (e.g., MAE, RMSE).

-## 📝 License
+## 🔒 License

-This project is available for educational and analytical purposes under the [MIT License](https://opensource.org/licenses/MIT).
+This project is proprietary and confidential.
----
-Feel free to reuse, modify, or extend the code for your own forecasting projects!
+The source code is provided for **viewing and educational analysis only**.

+You are **not permitted** to:
+- Copy or clone the repository
+- Redistribute any part of the code or data
+- Use it in any commercial or personal project

+© Gibril Kharfallah 2022 – All rights reserved.